-- Children and their spouses or civil partner.
+- Children and their spouses or civil partners.

 - Brothers and sisters are also possibilities.

-- As soon as a PEP leaves office, the family members should immediately be treated as ordinary customers subject to normal customer due diligence obligations.
+- As soon as a PEP leaves office, the family members should immediately be treated as ordinary customers subject to the normal customer due diligence process.